TheBlackSquidward/ResoruceChickens/README.md

 ## Overview

-Resource Chickens is a minecraft mod that provides an alternative way to acquire resources through chickens.
+Resource Chickens is a minecraft mod that provides an alternative way to generate resources through chickens.

 #### Features